armandmcqueen/tf-tp-hvd-dlami/README.md

 ## Create Amazon EC2 Deep-Learning AMI Cluster

 [Amazon Machine Learning AMIs](https://aws.amazon.com/machine-learning/amis/) are an easy way for developers to launch AWS EC2 instances for machine-learning with many of the commonly used frameworks, such as TensorFlow and Keras.
-PyTorch, Caffe, Caffe2, Apache MXNet and Gluon, and others.
+PyTorch, Caffe, Caffe2, Apache MXNet and Gluon, among others.

 Our goal is to create a multi-machine cluster of EC2 instances that we can use for distributed machine-learning using any distributed machine learning framework in general, but specifically Horovod.
-This [blog](https://aws.amazon.com/blogs/machine-learning/scalable-multi-node-deep-learning-training-using-gpus-in-the-aws-cloud/) is an excellent background reference for what we are trying to accomplish in general.
+This [blog](https://aws.amazon.com/blogs/machine-learning/scalable-multi-node-deep-learning-training-using-gpus-in-the-aws-cloud/) is a general background reference for what we are trying to accomplish specifically for distributed machine-learning our setup using TensorFlow, TensorPack and Horovod.

-To create the cluster, customize the file deeplearning-cfn-stack.sh file and execute it.
+To create the cluster, customize deeplearning-cfn-stack.sh file and execute it.
 Most of the variables defined in this shell script are self-explanatory, but a brief explanation on a subset of the variables is given below.

-### S3_BUCKET
+### S3_BUCKET, S3_PREFIX

+You will use an S3_BUCKET to stage data, machine-learning algorithm code (which in our case is TensorPack), and training setup and run scripts.
+The variable S3_BUCKET defines the name of your S3 bucket.
+The variable S3_PREFIX defines the common prefix for the folder that contains your data TAR file, code TAR file, and setup and run scripts.